-- Worker’s compensation insurance can help to cover expenses like lost wages and medical bills that the business might face if an employee is ever injured while working.
+- Worker’s compensation insurance can cover expenses like lost wages and medical bills that the business might face if an employee is ever injured while working.

 Employee salaries are just one expense that comes with hiring staff.
-A business will also need to budget for expenses like paid time off, health insurance contributions, and worker’s comp insurance.
+A business will also need to budget for expenses like paid time off, health insurance contributions, and worker’s compensation insurance.

 Related: Hiring your first employee

 How much can you potentially make owning a sewing business?

 While data on the profits of sewing businesses isn’t currently available, keep in mind that many factors can affect a business’ income.
 A sewing business that establishes multiple income streams, such as by selling goods, providing services, and selling training and education courses, can appeal to multiple audiences and achieve higher income.
 Other factors include how long a business has been in operation, its rates and profits, and whether the owner runs the business full-time or part-time.

 Things to consider before starting a sewing business

 If you’re considering starting your own sewing business, look for a niche where there’s an unmet need.
 The industry can be competitive, but if you’re creative and find a way to do things differently, you can reduce the competition and provide a good or service that consumers both need and want.
 Sales platforms like Etsy are already heavily saturated with handmade products, so consider how you can make your products stand out or provide a service to an industry that needs your work.

 You don’t have to jump into your sewing business on a full-time basis.
 Instead, this is a business that you can start slowly on a part-time basis while maintaining other employment.
 Create a business plan and set some goals to work toward, and you may be able to turn your business into a full-time venture soon.